ruon24/financial-time-series-prediction/README.md

 ## 5. Evaluation Metrics

 1.  **Mean Squared Error (MSE):** Measures the average squared difference between the estimated values and the actual value.
-Lower is better.
-2.  **R-squared (R²):** Represents the proportion of the variance in the dependent variable that is predictable from the independent variables.
-A higher R² indicates a better fit, but a very low R² (or even negative) is common in financial prediction due to high noise.
+2.  **R-squared (R²):**A higher R² indicates a better fit, but a very low R² (or even negative) is common in financial prediction due to high noise.
-3.  **Directional Accuracy:** Crucial in finance, this metric calculates the proportion of times the model correctly predicts the *direction* (up or down) of the stock's movement, irrespective of the magnitude.
-A value above 0.5 (50%) indicates some predictive power over random chance.
+3.  **Directional Accuracy:** A value above 0.5 (50%) indicates some predictive power over random chance.

 ## 6. Results & Key Findings